• Skip to primary navigation

 🥛 Ingredient Notes

-This vegan ice cream recipe requires a few special ingredients you might not have on hand but that are quite easy to find online.
+This vegan ice cream recipe requires a few special ingredients you might not have on hand, but it is quite easy to find online.
 Here is what you will need:

 • Plant-based milk - Any unsweetened plant-based milk will work.
 I used soy milk which contains 1.8g of fat per 100g.
 If using almond or oat milk, you might have to adjust the amount of fat slightly.
 Check out the Tips section to learn how to do that.

-• Cacao butter - Preferably deodorized cacao butter.
-The cacao butter I'm using comes in small chips, but if yours comes in blocks or chunks, it's okay as well.
+• Cacao butter – Preferably deodorized cacao butter.
+The cacao butter I’m using comes in small chips, but if yours comes in blocks or chunks, it’s also okay.
 Check out the Tips to learn how to substitute it.

 • Sunflower oil - Sunflower, rapeseed, or any other neutral oil.